Quetzaly88/PP5-Real_Honey/README.md

    * In settings.py, add the URL for your app to the ALLOWED_HOSTS.
 Remove https:// from the start of the URL, and the trailing slash from the end of the URL:
       - 'pp5-real-honey-60f1f8b03b81.herokuapp.com'

+   * In .env Debug Mode (True for development, False for production) DEBUG=False.
+Before Deployment.

 3. Deploy in Heroku

 Issues: